The 15 Best Things to Do in Brussels, Belgium

 4 | Find Manneken Pis

-Our tour guide said Manneken Piss is Brussels’ most underwhelming tourist attraction, but we disagree.
-But what is Manneken Piss, we hear you ask?
+Our tour guide said Manneken Pis is Brussels’ most underwhelming tourist attraction, but we disagree.
+But what is Manneken Pis, we hear you ask?
 It’s a quirky little statue of a urinating boy that has become a beloved symbol of Brussels.
 Standing just 61 cm tall, this little fellow has been around since the 17th century and has quite a storied history.
 Legend has it that he was named after a young boy who, during a siege of the city, bravely urinated on a burning fuse that would have destroyed the city’s defences.
 Thus, the Manneken Pis was born – a symbol of defiance and bravery.

 20230316 Things to Do in Brussels 066